Compulsive sexual behaviour disorder

-Compulsive sexual behaviour disorder (CSBD), is a psychiatric disorder which manifests as a pattern of behavior involving intense preoccupation with sexual fantasies and behaviours that cause significant levels of mental distress, cannot be voluntarily curtailed, and risk or cause harm to oneself or others.
+Compulsive sexual behaviour disorder (CSBD) is a psychiatric disorder which manifests as a pattern of behavior involving intense preoccupation with sexual fantasies and behaviours that cause significant levels of mental distress, cannot be voluntarily curtailed, and risk or cause harm to oneself or others.
 This disorder can also cause impairment in social, occupational, personal, or other important functions.
 CSBD is not an addiction, and is typically used to describe behaviour, rather than "sexual addiction".

-CSBD is recognised by the World Health Organization (WHO) as an impulse control disorder in the ICD-11.
+CSBD is recognised by the World Health Organization (WHO) as an impulse-control disorder in the ICD-11.
 In contrast, the American Psychiatric Association's (APA) DSM-5 does not recognise CSBD as a standalone diagnosis.
 CSBD was proposed as a diagnosis for inclusion in the DSM-5 in 2010, but was ultimately rejected.

 Sexual behaviours such as chemsex and paraphilias are closely related with CSBD and frequently co-occur along with it.
 Mental distress entirely related to moral judgments and disapproval about sexual impulses, urges, or behaviours is not sufficient to diagnose CSBD.
 A study conducted in 42 countries found that almost 5% of people may be at high risk of CSBD, but only 14% of them have sought treatment.
 The study also highlighted the need for more inclusive research and culturally-sensitive treatment options for CSBD.

 Diagnosis

 ICD-11

 ICD-11 includes a diagnosis for compulsive sexual behaviour disorder (CSBD).
 CSBD is not an addiction.

-CSBD is defined as a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour.

-Symptoms may include repetitive sexual activities becoming a central focus of the person's life to the point of neglecting health and personal care or other interests, activities and responsibilities; numerous unsuccessful efforts to significantly reduce repetitive sexual behaviour; and continued repetitive sexual behaviour despite adverse consequences or deriving little or no satisfaction from it.